 Be enrolled as a first year Undergraduate at a NZQA registered tertiary institution; studying within the field of Education Studies i.e. Early Childhood Education, Teaching etc; and

 a) In order to receive second payment ($2,000) all papers must be passed with at least B Grade average across (evidence must be provided);

 The Graymont (NZ) Limited Scholarship is worth $1,000.00 each per annum for five successful applicants.
-This opened on Friday 10th February 2017 and closed Friday 29th September 2017.
+This opened on Monday 5th March and close Friday 31st August 2018.

 Be registered on the MMTB register.
 For applicants under 18, at least one parent must be registered.
 Feel free to email us to check if you are registered or not.
 We cannot consider your application until you are registered

 Be enrolled as a first year Undergraduate at a NZQA registered tertiary institution; studying within the field of Environmental studies; and

 Participate in one MMTB environment focused forum/hui during 2018

 The Maniapoto Māori Trust Board (MMTB) and Maniapoto Fisheries Trust (MFT) provide funding assistance to those fully registered on the MMTB/MFT tribal register and welcome your application for possible financial assistance.
 This grant applies to individuals or seeking support in the educational sector.